Secure Incident Information

 Best practices include establishing and communicating hard deadlines for edits for the next operational period (e.g., 1900 hrs.), establishing deadlines for periodic edits based on meeting schedules (e.g., 1500 hrs. for afternoon planning meeting), and properly documenting all changes received.

-Updating fireline from red to black, Management Action Points, Division Breaks.
+Updating Perimeter Line from Uncontained to Contained, Management Action Points, Division Breaks.
 Planning meeting will cause updates, also updates throughout the day from various sections.

-Edit maps and markup maps become records and are saved in doc box in case they are needed later for review.
+Markup maps become records and are saved in the incident ‘doc box’ in case they are needed later for review.
 Try and consolidate markups on as few maps as possible (preferably a single map).
 Document specific markups with comments, contact info for markup source, and Situation Unit Leader (SITL) approval.

 Field Data Collection

-New incident points, firelines, GPS perimeter, suppression repair.
+New incident points, event lines, GPS perimeter, suppression repair.
 Updates to existing incident features.

-- Collector: SITL approval process in place, required use of the Collector Name field (name and position).
+- Field Maps: SITL approval process in place.
+Username is captured automatically in the Create Name and Edit Name fields when a new feature is created or updated in the NIFS.
 Comment field is a critical element that should be filled out whenever possible.

 - Coordinates: Capture on general messages whenever possible for documentation.
+Confirm source coordinate reference system.
 Plot and map coordinates and reconfirm plotted locations with the person who provided the coordinates.

-- Standardize coordinate formats to degrees decimal minutes if possible.
+- Standardize coordinate format to degrees decimal minutes if possible.
 Communicate standard to incident staff.

-- Offline-Editing Conflict Resolution in the National Incident Feature Service (NIFS) and Hosted Feature Services [below].
+- Offline-Editing Conflicts in the National Incident Feature Service (NIFS) and other Hosted Feature Services [see below].

 - Features collected requiring other approval at a higher level (e.g., proposed helispots must be approved by Air Ops, safety zones must be approved by safety officer).